 In fact, if you're interested in earning a bachelor's degree, you have several options by coming to Delta first, and then transferring.

 100% of recent PTA graduates are currently employed.

-100% of recent PTA grads passed their national licensure exam.
+97% of PTA grads passed their national licensure exam last year.